Se habla español

 Reading Time: 5 minutes

-Last Updated on April 21, 2024
+Last Updated on November 8, 2024

 Discover the Surprising Winter Tire Laws

 New winter tire laws and travel restrictions are popping up in regions of the country prone to heavy snowfall and extreme winter weather.
-To keep safe and legally compliant when driving in these areas, it is essential to know the different tire classifications and certifications to distinguish between all-season and proper winter tires.
+To stay safe and legally compliant when driving in these areas, it is essential to know the different tire classifications and certifications to distinguish between all-season and proper winter tires.

 These laws aim to improve winter travel safety and prevent travel on unsafe tires.